-Almost from the year of its founding, Middlebury has been a town of significance in the state of Vermont—a leader in innovation, manufacturing, agriculture, and education.
-And what President Timothy Dwight of Yale penned in 1810 is still true today,
+Almost from the year of its founding in 1761, Middlebury has been a town of significance in the state of Vermont—a leader in innovation, manufacturing, agriculture, and education.
+And what President Timothy Dwight of Yale penned in 1810 is still true today:

 “On the whole Middlebury is one of the most prosperous and most virtuous towns in New England.”